-While Federalism generally describes “a union of states with a central government”, its usage almost always depends on context and subtexts as it has meant different things over the ages (often at least two different things in any era).
-The same is also somewhat true for the related terms of Federal and Federalist, so lets look at a bit of history and then we’ll discuss the types.
+While Federalism describes “a union of states with a central government,” its usage almost always depends on context and subtexts as the term has had varied meanings.
+In fact, it often had at least two different meanings in any era.
+The same is also true for the related terms of Federal and Federalist, so let’s look at a bit of history and then we’ll discuss the types.

 The History of the Term Federalism